astriaai/astria-docs/docs/use-cases/0-ai-photoshoot.md

 ## Overview

-The term "AI Photoshoot" or "AI Headshots" or "AI Avatars" refers to the process of creating a generative AI model from around 20 images of a person.
+The term "AI Photoshoot", "AI Headshots" or "AI Avatars" refers to the process of creating a generative AI model from around 16 images of a person.
 This model can then be used to create professional photography imagery of the person, without requiring high-end camera equipment, lighting, or wardrobe.

 AI headshots are particularly useful for social profile photos, such as those used on LinkedIn or Facebook, as well as on dating sites.